 Berlin is a popular destination during Advent, and one of the main attractions are the Christmas markets.
 There are said to be over 70 Christmas markets in Berlin.
 Some of these are open throughout the Advent period, others only a few days over a single weekend.
 One of the ways to enjoy the Christmas markets in the city, particularly if you want to know more about their history and the traditions associated with Christmas in Germany, is to take a walking tour with a knowledgeable local guide.
-Thomas did just this last week, this is his review.

 Changing colours of Charlottenburg Palace’s Baroque façade provide an atmospheric setting for a Christmas market.

 The principle of a walking tour is quite simple.
 Essentially it is following a knowledgeable guide on foot from one point of interest to another.
 Having taken a number of these in various cities around Europe, I have often wondered what a walking tour of Christmas markets would be like.
 Certainly it would only work well in a city such as Berlin where there are over 70 Christmas markets to visit over the course of the Advent season.
 My curiosity piqued, I signed up for a four hour walking tour advertised on GetYourGuide.